The Emperor (book)

 The Emperor: Downfall of an Autocrat, published in 1978, is Polish journalist Ryszard Kapuściński's analysis of the decline and fall of Haile Selassie's regime in Ethiopia.
 In 1974, while the Ethiopian Army was still busy consolidating power, Kapuściński "traveled to Ethiopia to seek out and interview Selassie's servants and closest associates on how the Emperor had ruled and why he fell."
 In large part, the book is a study of the workings of a royal court.
-According to some critics, the book serves as a political allegory for Edward Gierek's communist government in Poland during the late 1970s.
+According to some critics, the book serves as a political allegory for Edward Gierek's government in the Polish People's Republic during the late 1970s.

 Contents

 The Throne

 Section one focuses on the constitution of Emperor Haile Selassie's imperial court.

 It's Coming, It's Coming

 Section two focuses on the attempted coup led by Mengistu Neway on December 13, 1960, and its repercussions.

 The Collapse

-This section focuses on the ultimate downfall of Selassie, featuring an account by his valet, who was the last remaining servant in the Emperor's court.
+This section focuses on the Ethiopian revolution and the ultimate downfall of Selassie, featuring an account by his valet, who was the last remaining servant in the Emperor's court.
 This is followed by two short newspaper articles on the Emperor's last few years of life, which show that he still believed himself to be the true leader of Ethiopia.